-There’s a reason why so many old fashioned recipes are still around.
-They’re delicious classics that never get tiresome.
-Take for instance, Newfoundland molasses raisin buns (also known as Lassy Buns or Lassie Buns).
-A simple tea bread, Lassy Buns are sort of a cross between a molasses cookie and a biscuit.
+There’s a reason why so many old-fashioned recipes are still around – they’re delicious classics that never get boring.
+Take, for instance, Newfoundland raisin molasses buns (also known as Lassy Buns or Lassie Buns).
+A simple tea bread, Lassy Buns are a cross between a molasses cookie and a biscuit.

 The bun that goes with everything

 These buns have a very tender crumb but are not crumbly.
-They will last 3-4 days in a bag on the counter.
+They will last 3-4 days on the counter (in a tin or bag).